lereldarion/avatar-portal-system/README.md

 Head chop uses `is_local` from header so it fails if the system is never enabled.
 Ths alternative would be to animate it on every relevant renderer... annoying.

+### Dynamic Shadows
+Dynamic shadow casting in unity works by combining 2 depth passes from camera and light to determine shadowed elements (see [catlikecoding](https://catlikecoding.com/unity/tutorials/rendering/part-7/)).
+Having a coherent semantic with light going into portals does not seem doable, as we lack a grabpass to tag pixels during depth passes.
+The current system chooses to *stop* light at each portal interface.
+This is done by having shadowcasters block depth only on the light depth pass, and not the camera side (to avoid catching the shadow).

 ### TODO

 Portal surface lag discards bug